ksuzuki417/readMeGenerator/Develop/ReadME.md

   This is a CLI application.
 You will need to save this file in order to use it.

   ##Usage
   Simply, answer the questions one by one when you are ready to create a ReadME file.
-When you complete the questions, it will create a ReadME file automatically.
+When you complete the questions, it will create a ReadME file dynamically.

   ##License
-  None
+  Apache License 2.0

   ##Contributors
   Self project